A Miami grandmother trying to end her grandson’s seizures in Trinidad finds hope at Nicklaus Children's Hospital, formerly Miami Children's Hospital.

 The Trip of a Lifetime

 When Renaldo’s seizures were calm enough to travel in March 2009, two doctors from Trinidad accompanied him and his grandmother on a short flight to Miami.
-The next day, they met with neurologists and neurosurgeons at MCH.
+The next day, they met with neurologists and neurosurgeons at Nicklaus Children's Hospital.
 The team, renowned for treating medically resistant epilepsy, identified one of Renaldo’s frontal lobes as the source of the seizures.
 A surgery was carefully planned, with the aid of the team’s sophisticated brain-mapping techniques, to ensure that Renaldo would not sustain deficits when the diseased tissue was removed.
 Renaldo has been seizure free since the life-changing surgery.
-“If I had to do this again, I would,” said Michelle about her journey to MCH.
+“If I had to do this again, I would,” said Michelle about her journey to Nicklaus Children's Hospital.
 Renaldo was adopted by his grandmother and lives with her in Miami.
 When Renaldo is off from school, they visit the nurses, doctors and Global Health staff that saved him.